leodan11/custom-view/README.md

 # MoneyTextView
 TextView to display amounts of money in different formats.

+# Credits

+This is just an updated version of [MoneyTextView](https://github.com/fabiomsr/MoneyTextView) and applying some of the active pull requests in it.
+Credits go completely to its creator and the people who has contributed with those pull requests.

 ## Usage

 * Include MoneyTextView in a layout xml file: